OceanDynamicsUConn/GroupManual/README.md

 the different opinions, personalities and learning styles of our fellow group members.
 While we do not tolerate any form of harassment, we strongly encourage healthy skepticism and good-faith disagreement––the lifeblood of science.
-Group members should be mindful, however, that how others perceive our opinions and actions depends heavily on their background.
+Group members should be mindful, however, that the way others perceive our opinions and actions depends heavily on their background.
 Attuned to other people's sensibilities, and without being tolerant with the intolerant, we should cut each other some slack, educate one another, and build a better work place together.